home-assistant/developers.home-assistant/docs/documentation_create_page.md

 To add a logo and icon for your integration, open up a pull request at: the [Home Assistant Brands](https://github.com/home-assistant/brands).

-For other images, displayed on the pages, are stored in various directories according to their purpose:
+Other images, displayed on the pages, are stored in various directories according to their purpose:

 | Type        | Location                       |
 | :---------- | :----------------------------- |